 - 1 tbsp bentonite clay

 Fill a small saucepan with 2 inches of water and bring to a boil.
-Set a glass bowl on top of the pan, essentially creating a double-broiler, and add the shea butter, coconut oil and beeswax to the bowl.
+Set a glass bowl on top of the pan, essentially creating a double-boiler, and add the shea butter, coconut oil and beeswax to the bowl.

 Reduce heat to medium, and allow the butter, wax and oil to melt.
 This takes about 10 – 15 minutes.